rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

     }
 ```

-The execution of the minting function shoul be reverted if attempting to mint `0` tokens, minting to `0x0` address or if minting the desired `amount` of tokens would exceed the `maxSupply` of the collection.
+The execution of the minting function should be reverted if attempting to mint `0` tokens, minting to `0x0` address or if minting the desired `amount` of tokens would exceed the `maxSupply` of the collection.
 If any of these conditions are met, the execution should be reverted with custom errors.
 To be able to use them, they need to be defined below the import statements:

 ```solidty
 error MintOverMaxSupply();